Code-Institute-Submissions/KrouTm-Japan-s-Magic_JuneResub/README.md

 ![alt text](https://github.com/KrouTm/Japan-s-Magic/blob/main/README.images/who.PNG?raw=true)
 ![alt text](https://github.com/KrouTm/Japan-s-Magic/blob/main/README.images/whomobile.PNG?raw=true)

-- The user needs to acquire confidence, so in this part I left a beautiful natural image of Japan, when the mouse is hovered over the phrase "Who are us?", the user can read the description of us and what we are willing to offer.
+- The user needs to acquire confidence, so in this part, I left a beautiful natural image of Japan, when the mouse hovers over the phrase "Who are us?", the user can read the description of us and what we are willing to offer.
 - To make this more readable on cell phones or tablets, I removed the margin of the .card so that it could take up more space on the screen.

 <>Contact.html